Your child can get advice on school and hear what has helped other pupils on our website Reach.

 - I’m out of school

-To order some Reach postcards for young people, please get in touch with our helpline on 0345 123 2303 or by firstname.lastname@example.org.
+To order some Reach postcards for young people or our poster for schools, please get in touch with our helpline on 0345 123 2303 or by firstname.lastname@example.org.

 Reach has 3 animations for young people 1) why it’s good to talk about problems at school even when it’s hard to 2) their rights to be supported and involved in decisions at school 3) their rights to an advocate to help make their voice heard at school.
 Watch the animations on the Reach YouTube channel.